 Dedicated server hosting refers to sharing a single physical server with other customers.
 The customer has full access to all hardware including memory, CPU, network components, hard drives, and storage devices.
 However, it is not uncommon for dedicated servers to experience a lot of downtimes while they are being shared among different clients.
 On the other hand, cloud server hosting allows users to run applications on shared infrastructure along with other clients but it comes at much lower costs when compared to traditional dedicated servers or colocation facilities, that can be extremely expensive.
 Cloud virtual private servers (VPS) are an improvement over cloud servers as they deliver higher levels of security without sacrificing performance, as happens with typically shared hosting providers.

 How Do I Purchase Cloud VPS Hosting Services?

-In order to purchase a cloud VPS, you will need to contact a reputable cloud hosting provider Like Onlive Server.
-Not all providers will offer such services, so take some time to research your options.
-You should first ask if they offer virtual private server hosting services; if they do not, you can find one that does by comparing them on price, reputation, quality of service and technology used.
-Once you have decided which host is right for you, it’s time to actually sign up for an account.
-First, select what kind of plan is most suited for your needs and budget.
-You can choose from a range of plans starting from basic shared plans at around $2 per month to Windows VPS Server at prices upwards of $9 per month or dedicated servers at $59.
+Once you have decided which host is right for you, it’s time to sign up for an account.
+First, select what kind of plan is most suited to your needs and budget.
+You can choose from a range of projects, from primary shared goals at around $2 per month to Windows VPS Server at prices upwards of $9 per month or dedicated servers at $59.
 You can also pick between different levels of security, software, or hardware offered with each package.
-Read through every detail in each package before signing up to make sure you’re getting exactly what you’re looking for out of your new VPS!
+Read through every detail in each box before signing up to ensure you’re getting exactly what you’re looking for from your new VPS!